|Office Hours:||MW 11:00 – 1:00, TR 12:30 – 1:30, or by appointment.|

 I hope you will enjoy this course and it empowers you to be comfortable and efficient in your dealings with computers.
 Good luck!

-You will can access the quizzes by logging into https://canvas.umw.edu/ using your UMW account credentials.
+You can access the quizzes by logging into https://canvas.umw.edu/ using your UMW account credentials.
 If you need technical assistance at any time during the course or to report a problem with Canvas you can:

-No late work will be accepted for this course.
 Final grades will not be rounded up, and no extra credit opportunities will be given on an individual basis.

 The University provides the opportunity to provide grading feedback midway through the semester.
 This will take into account your score on the mid-term exam and the programming projects submitted up to that point.
 Any student receiving less than a 65% on either of these will receive a "U" for their mid-semester grade.
 If this happens to you, please don't hesitate to talk with me about how we can improve your performance in this class.